risi-kondor/cnine/python/docs/source/intro.rst

    in the ``python`` directory.
 Make sure that the new target directory is in Python's load path.

 #.
-PyTorch requires C++ extensions to be compiled against the same version of CUDA that PyTorch
+PyTorch requires C++ extensions to be compiled against the same version of CUDA that it
    itself was compiled with.
 If this becomes an issue, it might be necessary to install an alternative version of CUDA on your system and force `setuptools` to use that version by setting the ``CUDA_HOME`` enironment variable, as, e.g.

    .. code-block:: none

-    export CUDA_HOME=/usr/local/<desired CUDA version>
+    export CUDA_HOME=/usr/local/cuda-11.3